rix1337/docker-ripper/README.md

 ### How do I rip from multiple drives simultaneously?

+**This is unsupported!**

-Simple: run multiple containers of this image, passing through each separate drive accordingly.
+Users have however been able to achieve this by running multiple containers of this image, passing through each drive to only one instance of the container.

 ### How do I customize the audio ripping output?